aosabook/500lines/dagoba/chapter.md

 Each step is a composite entity, combining the pipetype function with the arguments to apply to that function.
 We could combine the two into a partially applied function at this stage, instead of using a tuple [footnote: A tuple is another abstract data structure -- one that is more constrained than a list.
 In particular a tuple has a fixed size: in this case we're using a 2-tuple (also known as a "pair" in the technical jargon of data structure researchers).
 Using the term for the most constrained abstract data structure required is a nicety for future implementors.], but then we'd lose some introspective power that will prove helpful later.

-We'll use a small set of query initializers that create generate a new query from a graph.
+We'll use a small set of query initializers that generate a new query from a graph.
 Here's one that starts most of our examples: the `v` method.
 It builds a new query, then uses our `add` helper to populate the initial query program.
 This makes use of the `vertex` pipetype, which we'll look at soon.

 ```javascript
 Dagoba.G.v = function() {                                         // a query initializer: g.v() -> query